johannhof/johannhof.github.io/_drafts/react-native-integration-testing.md

-extends: post.liquid

 title: React Native Integration Testing with Async AVA and Appium (+ CI)
-date:    06 Jun 2016 10:00:00 +0100
+published_date: "2016-06-06 10:00:00 +0100"
+layout: post.liquid
+data:
   route: blog
 ---
 In this post I'd like to introduce my approach to React Native Integration testing.

 > I will focus on iOS integration testing for now.